sagemath/trac_to_gh/Issue 7505.md

 # Issue 7505: Add scripts which check C and C++ compilers, and report what they are.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7505

 Original creator: drkirkby